-The Company's short duration contracts are those on which the Company recognizes revenue on a pro-rata basis over the contract term.
+The Company's short duration contracts are those on which the Company recognizes revenue over the contract term in proportion to the amount of insurance protection provided.
 The Company's short duration contracts primarily include group term life, group disability, medical, dental, vision, property and warranty, credit life and disability, and extended service contracts and individual medical contracts issued from 2003 through 2006 in most jurisdictions and in all jurisdictions after 2006.